René Lacoste

-Lacoste was one of The Four Musketeers with Jean Borotra, Jacques Brugnon, and Henri Cochet, French tennis stars who dominated the game in the late 1920s and early 1930s.
+Lacoste was one of the Four Musketeers with Jean Borotra, Jacques Brugnon, and Henri Cochet, French players who dominated tennis in the late 1920s and early 1930s.
 He won seven Grand Slam singles titles at the French, American, and British championships and was an eminent baseline player and tactician of the pre-war period.
 As a member of the French team, Lacoste won the Davis Cup in 1927 and 1928.
-Lacoste was the World No. 1 player for both 1926 and 1927.
+Lacoste was ranked the World No. 1 player in some rankings for 1926, 1927 and 1929.
 He also won a bronze medal at the 1924 Summer Olympics.

 Tennis career

 Lacoste started playing tennis at age 15 when he accompanied his father on a trip to England.
 His first participation in a Grand Slam tournament was the 1922 Wimbledon Championships in which he lost in the first round to Pat O'Hara Wood.
 The following year, 1923, he reached the fourth round at Wimbledon to be narrowly defeated by Cecil Campbell, and he competed for the first time in the U.S. Championships.

 His breakthrough came in 1925 when he won the singles title at the French Championships and at Wimbledon, in both cases after a victory in the final against compatriot Jean Borotra.
 The following year, 1926, Lacoste lost his French title after a straight-sets defeat in the final to Henri Cochet.
 He did not compete at Wimbledon that year, but in September he won the U.S. National Championships title against Borotra.
 He was ranked No. 1 for 1926 by A. Wallis Myers, tennis correspondent of The Daily Telegraph, Bill Tilden, Suzanne Lenglen and Stanley Doust (Daily Mail).

-In 1927, dubbed 'The finest year in tennis history' by E. Digby Baltzell, Lacoste was part of the French team that captured the Davis Cup from the United States, ending the latter's 6-year title run.
+In 1927, dubbed "The finest year in tennis history" by E. Digby Baltzell, Lacoste was part of the French team that captured the Davis Cup from the United States, ending the latter's 6-year title run.
 The final was played at the Germantown Cricket Club in Philadelphia and Lacoste won both his singles matches against Bill Johnston and Bill Tilden.
 He played Tilden in two Grand Slam tournament finals that year and won both of them.
 At the French Championships he was victorious in five sets; at the U.S. National Championships he defended his title and denied Tilden his seventh U.S. title by winning in straight sets, although he survived setpoints in the first and third set and was down a break in the second.
 At Wimbledon, Lacoste lost a five-set semifinal to Borotra.
 He was ranked No. 1 by A. Wallis Myers, Émile Deve, U.S. ranking committee president, Marcel Berger, (L'Opinion), Jean Samazeuilh (Le Miroir des sports) and Henri Cochet.